 Over the past few years, our longleaf pine projects have spanned thousands of acres on National Forests across the Southeast, including in Mississippi and Georgia.
 In Mississippi, we planted 77,000 seedlings on 109 acres across multiple National Forests, and in Georgia, we planted nearly 170,000 seedlings on 244 acres of Oconee National Forest - about a 1.5-hour drive from downtown Atlanta.
 These projects will not only help to reestablish this imperiled pine on these National Forests, but will also improve wildlife habitat and help restore stands impacted by insects and disease.

-Additionally, in 2019 and 2020, we expanded our longleaf work by partnering with the nonprofit The Longleaf Alliance to plant an additional 421,000 seedlings on Mississippi National Forests.
+Additionally, we've expanded our longleaf work by partnering with the nonprofit The Longleaf Alliance to plant more than a million seedlings on Mississippi National Forests.

 While we could kick our feet up and halt our longleaf efforts here, we won’t.
 We will continue to plant hundreds of thousands of longleaf pine seedlings on National Forests across the Southeast in support of our tree-planting campaign.

-To learn more about longleaf pine’s history and restoration, read our guest blog post.
+To learn more about longleaf pine’s history and restoration, read this blog post.

 Header photo by Debra Stucki, US Forest Service